phnx-im/docs/src/spec/delivery_service/broken_state_detection.md

 As a general rule, if an Admin breaks the group state in such a way that the DS can't validate, but that all group members can detect, all group members must consider the group closed.

 * Clients can send a valid-looking commit (from the DS' point of view), where the update path includes invalid (encrypted) path secrets for one or more subtrees of the committer's direct path.
   * Proposed mitigation: The affected clients can resync.
 It's not clear if it makes sense for affected clients to react differently depending on the role of the attacking client.
 * Clients can upload an encrypted, but broken client credential chain.
 This will be detected by all other clients.
 The two sections below propose a detection + reaction strategy, as well as a prevention strategy.
 * Clients can corrupt the user profile information of the DS when adding new clients, either by Welcome or by External commit(see the "Join group with new client" endpoint description)
+* A user can add a client from another group member as one of its own.
+This is a variant of the attack above which is feasible for a slightly weaker adversary.
+  * Proposed mitigation: Add proof-of-ownership for KeyPackages when adding a client of the same user

 ## Future work (stage 1): Detection and removal of the offending user